ifthenpay/prestashop8/readme.md

 1. Activate Callback, by selecting this option the order state will update when a payment is received;
 2. Select a Payshop key.
 Can only select from the Payshop keys associated with your Backoffice key;
 3. (optional) Input a Deadline for payment, from 1 to 99 days or leave empty if you do not want it to expire;
-4. (optional) Activate Cancel Payshop Order, by selecting this option, Payshop orders that are still unpaid after the deadline will have status changed to "Cancelled";
+4. (optional) Activate Cancel Payshop Order, by selecting this option, Payshop orders that are still unpaid after the deadline will have status changed to "Canceled";
 5. (optional) Input minimum order value to only display this payment method for order above it;
 6. (optional) Input maximum order value to only display this payment method for order below it;
 7. (optional) Select one or more countries to only display this payment method for orders with that shipping country, leave empty to allow all;